 Just the thought of “zero waste” had me overwhelmed.
 I did a lot of research on the topic and came to the realization that I would never be zero waste, or would I?

 I have realized small slow changes are better than nothing at all.
-The easiest place for me to become more eco friendly has been the bathroom.
-Let me share with you the no brainer items I was able to switch out to become more eco friendly.
+The easiest place for me to become more eco-friendly has been the bathroom.
+Let me share with you the no-brainer items I was able to switch out to become more eco-friendly.

-(this post contains affiliate links)
+(This post contains Amazon affiliate links)

 WATCH IT HERE:

 These bars last quite a while considering I have long hair and I wash it every other day.
-What I like is we are not wasting a plastic bottle and it was an easy switch to make.
+What I like is we are not wasting a plastic bottles and it was an easy switch to make.
 If you have any bar shampoo recommendations please leave me a comment below.
-I love to try out new eco friendly products!
+I love to try out new eco-friendly products!

 Our whole family switched to bar body soap.
 I am not sure why, but we were using bottles of body wash!
 What an easy switch to make from the bottle to the bar.

 The last body product I changed is my deodorant.
 There are so many chemicals in the typical deodorant stick.
-I have tried quite a few different non toxic deodorants and the best so far has been Schmidt’s Rose + vanilla or the Lavender sage.
+I have tried quite a few different non-toxic deodorants and the best so far has been Schmidt’s Rose + vanilla or the Lavender sage.

-It is a little nerve wracking watching a two year old walk across a tile floor holding a glass plate, but so far we have only had one dish break.
+It is a little nerve-wracking watching a two-year-old walk across a tile floor holding a glass plate, but so far we have only had one dish break.
 This is a miracle with how rough my family is on dishes.
 I also really like the minimalist thin white look of the dishes.

 WATCH OUR KITCHEN TOUR HERE:

 You can find these sponges at almost any store that sells a normal sponge.
 We are using Scotch Bright Greener Clean.
-These sponges work just as good as your typical sponge, the only difference I have found is they don’t last as long.
+These sponges work just as well as your typical sponge, the only difference I have found is they don’t last as long.

-I have opted to use the Grove Collaborative to find eco friendly non toxic cleaning products.
+I have opted to use Grove cleaners which are eco-friendly and non-toxic cleaning products.
 I had tried to make my own cleaning solutions a while back and I realized this wasn’t my thing.
 Everything smelled like vinegar and I wasn’t into that!
 I love the Grove concentrates.

 Another super simple eco swap is to go from dryer sheets to dryer balls.
 Dryer balls help with the static cling of your clothes and they help with the drying time.
-This is a no brainer because you save money and the environment.
+This is a no-brainer because you save money and the environment.

-Let me know any simple eco friendly changes you have made in the comments.
+Let me know any simple eco-friendly changes you have made in the comments.